Mary Tyler Moore: The Mary Tyler Moore Show (1970–1977)

-The show marked the first big hit for film and television producer James L. Brooks, who would also do more work for Moore and Tinker's production company.
+The show marked the first big hit for film and television producer James L. Brooks, who also did more work for Moore and Tinker's production company.
 Moore's show proved so popular that three regular characters, Valerie Harper as Rhoda Morgenstern, Cloris Leachman as Phyllis Lindstrom, and Ed Asner as Lou Grant spun off into their own three separate series playing the same characters, albeit with Lou Grant being an hour-long drama instead of a half-hour sitcom.

 The premise of the single working woman's life, alternating during the program between work and home, became a television staple.

-After six years of ratings in the top 20, the show slipped to number 39 in season seven.
-Producers decided that the show should end, afraid that the show's legacy might be damaged if it were renewed for another season.
-Despite the decline in ratings, the 1977 season won its third straight Emmy Award for Outstanding Comedy.
-Over seven seasons, the program won 29 Emmys and Moore won three awards for Best Lead Actress in a Comedy.
+The show spent six years in the top 20 of the ratings, then slipped to number 39 in season seven.
+The producers decided that the show should end, afraid that the show's legacy might be damaged if it were renewed for another season.
+The 1977 season won its third straight Emmy Award for Outstanding Comedy despite the decline in the ratings.
+The program won 29 Emmys and Moore won three awards for Best Lead Actress in a Comedy in seven seasons.
 The record was unbroken until 2002, when the NBC sitcom Frasier won its 30th Emmy.